sintefmath/tinia/tutorials/tutorial4/tutorial4.md

 If you've successfully installed Tinia you should be able to run the web program as `tutorial4_web` through the [mod_trell web interface](@ref sec_mod_trell_gui).

+The renderlist will show up whenever you hold your mousebutton down on the canvas.
 The program should look something like this:
 \image html tutorial4_web.png "Screenshot of the web job from Tutorial4."

 The full Job file
 ---
-All changes in this tutorail have been done in the Job file of the tutorial:
+All changes in this tutorial have been done in the Job file of the tutorial:
 \include Tutorial4_Job.hpp